rodit-org/timeherenow-com/README.md

 ### What are RODiT Tokens?

-RODiT (Rights Of Data In Transit) tokens are NFTs on the NEAR blockchain that represent API access rights for Time Here Now services.
+RODiT (Rich Online Digital Tokens) tokens are NFTs on the NEAR blockchain that represent API access rights for Time Here Now services.
 They use a novel approach combining Public Key Cryptography (PKC) with blockchain verification:

 - **Ownership verification**: Real-time validation against NEAR Protocol
 - **Embedded credentials**: PKC key pairs stored directly in the token metadata